Why is the US so Dry? 2 Solutions!

 A third option would be to create your own water.

 Believe it or not, there are VERY cheap ways you can take water out of the atmosphere that you can use for your home.
-Even better this system is portable and can even be run without electricity.
+Even better, this system is portable and can even be run without electricity.

 Physiologically, being able to create your own water without the electric grid HAS to be empowering and give you some freedom.